andreacappelletti97/cs441_course_project/README.md

 http://localhost:3000
  ```

+### YouTube Video

+A video explanation is available at this url: https://www.youtube.com/watch?v=lSPa13P6f9o

 The features provided by our dashboard are the following.

 ### Overall overview of the log data (frequency and time window)